evanpeikon/CausalEdge/README.md

 The resulting networks more accurately represent direct regulatory mechanisms, enabling improved identification of regulatory hubs—proteins that directly control many downstream targets—and regulated integration points where multiple pathways converge.
 By removing transitive edges that pass through intermediate proteins, network centrality measures and other topological metrics more faithfully reflect the underlying regulatory architecture rather than being inflated by indirect effects.
 For systems biology applications ranging from disease mechanism elucidation to therapeutic target identification, this distinction between direct and indirect relationships is not just academically interesting but practically essential.
 Targeting a protein with many direct regulatory connections is fundamentally different from targeting one whose apparent centrality derives primarily from being downstream of a long cascade.

-# II.
+## II.
 Methods
-## 2.1 Mathematical Framework
+### 2.1 Mathematical Framework
 The CausalEdge framework rests on two complementary statistical approaches: Granger causality for establishing temporal precedence and directional influence, and mediation analysis for distinguishing direct effects from those that operate through intermediate variables.
 Together, these methods enable inference of regulatory network structure from time-series proteomics data.

-### 2.1.1 Granger Causality Testing
+#### 2.1.1 Granger Causality Testing
 The fundamental question in causal inference is whether one variable influences another.
 For protein time series, this translates to asking whether changes in protein A precede and help predict changes in protein B. Granger causality formalizes this intuition through a comparison of predictive models.
 Given time series $x_t$ and $y_t$ measured at time points $t=1,2,...T,$ we test  whether past values of $x$ improve prediciton of current values of $y$ beyond what $y$'s own history provides.
+This test proceeds by fitting two autoregressive models.
+The restricted model uses only the history of $y$ to predict it's current value:

+$y_t = α_0 + \sum_{i=1}^p α_iy_{t-i}+ϵ_t$

+The unrestricted model adds the history of $x$ as additional predictors:

+ $y_t = α_0 + \sum_{i=1}^p α_iy_{t-i} + \sum_{i=1}^p β_ix_{t-i}+η_t$

+where $p$ is the maximum lag order tested and $ϵ_t$ and $η_t$ are residual error terms.
+The null hypothesis that $x$ does not Granger-cause $y$ corresponds to $H_0: β_1 = β_2 = ...= β_p=0$, which is tested via an F-statistic that compares the residual variance of the two models:

+$F = \frac{(RSS_r-RSS_u)/p}{RSS_u/(T-2p-1)}$

+where $RSS_r$ and $RSS_u$ are the residual sums of squares for the restricted and unrestricted models, respectively.
+Under the null hypothesis, this statistic follows an F-distribution with degrees of freedom $(p,T-2p-1)$.
+A large F-statistic indicates that including $x$'s history substantially improves the prediction of $y$, suggesting a causal relationship.

+The choice of lag order $p$ is critical, as it determines how far back in time we look for predictive relationships.
+Too small a lag may miss regulatory effects that operate over longer timescales, while too large a lag reduces statistical power and may introduce spurious relationships.
+In practice, CausalEdge tests multiple lags $p[1,2,...,p_{max}]$ and selects the optimal lag, $p^*$, which is the one that yields the highest F-statistic, represetning the timescale at which the regulatory effect is strongest.
+This data-driven approach allows the temporal dynamics of each protein pair to emerge from the data rather than being imposed a priori.

+Finally, we declare that protein X Granger-causes protein Y if the F-statistic exceeds a threshold and the associated p-value is below a significance level after correction for multiple testing (described in Section 2.1.2), establishing both temporal precedence (X's past predicts Y's future) and predictive power (the prediction is statistically significant), providing a foundation for inferring directional regulatory relationships.

+#### 2.1.2 False Discovery Rate Correction